Inedo/inedo-docs/Content/proget/api/assets/folders/list.md

 * Omitting the `«path_to_folder»` will return items located in the root folder of the asset directory.

 ## HTTP Response Specification
-A successful (`200`) response body will contain a JSON array of [AssetDirectoryItem](/docs/proget/api/assets#item-data) objects describing files and folders in the specified path.
+A JSON array of `AssetDirectoryItem` (see [AssetDirectoryItem.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/AssetDirectories/AssetDirectoryItem.cs)) objects will be returned on a successful `200` response.

 When listing the `internal-files` directory and omitting the `«path-to-folder»` and `recursive` argument, only the items in the root folder of the asset directory will be returned: